 - Questioning power, ownership, and control over modes of knowledge production, being cognizant of the visible and invisible gatekeepers that define the standards of knowledge legitimacy and create dependency on these systems.

-- Challenging monocultures of knowledge and cultivating a pluriverse of knowledge systems where different ways of knowing, living, and being can co-exist.
+- Cultivating a pluri-verse of knowledge systems as opposed to a monoculture of knowledge, where different ways of knowing, living, and being can co-exist.